yrzzz/PyTorchBNN/README.md

 # Biostat821-Final-Project

-## Target:
-As the main deep learning framework, Pytorch does not have a library that enables users to introduce the Bayesian Neural Network into their models.
-The target of this project is to build a library that can help users easily integrate Bayesian Neural Networks with Pytorch.
+BayesianNeuralNetwork is a simple PyTorch library for creating Bayesian Neural Network Layers.
+You can add uncertainty and gather the complexity cost of your model in a simple way that does not affect the interaction between your layers by using BayesianNeuralNetwork layers and utils.
+You can extend and improve this library by using our core weight sampler classes to add uncertainty to a larger scope of layers in a PyTorch-integrated manner.

 ## Function:
 1. Write a documentation that breifly introduce Bayesian Neural Network